brunokoga/Montevideo/ultimateMagic_dir/spells/bladeOfBrightVictory.md

 **Duration** 1 minut_dir/level

-**Saving Throw** Will negates (harmless; **Spell Resistance** no
+**Saving Throw** Will negates (harmless); **Spell Resistance** no

 You strengthen the bond between your divine bond weapon and its celestial spirit.
-The weapon gains the _ [ghost touch](magicItem_dir/weapons#_weapons-ghost-touch)_ property.
-You may change your weapon's damage type (bludgeoning, piercing, slashing as a swift action.
+The weapon gains the _ [ghost touch](magicItems/weapons#_weapons-ghost-touch)_ property.
+You may change your weapon's damage type (bludgeoning, piercing, slashing) as a swift action.
 You gain a sacred bonus to your CMD against disarm and sunder attacks directed at your bonded weapon; this bonus is equal to half your caster level.